-From 2015 the majority of our students will take lectures and labs in our new Diamond Building.
+The majority of our students will take lectures and labs in the Diamond Building.
 Please also see the right link for further information on the Diamond

 Much of the course material will be presented to you through lectures.
 These may be quite different to how you have been taught previously.
 You may be in a large or very large class with limited opportunity for interaction with the lecturer.